Connorrmcd6/fpl-elt/README.md

-# FPL-ETL: Fantasy Premier League Data Pipeline
+# FPL-ELT: A Proof of Concept ELT Pipeline

-This project showcases a modern end to end ETL pipeline built on data from the official Fantasy Premier League API.
-It uses a custom Python client to extract raw FPL data, loads it into a ClickHouse data warehouse via clickhouse-connect, and applies dbt transformations to produce analytics ready datasets.
+This project serves as a Proof of Concept (PoC) demonstrating a modern, end-to-end ELT pipeline built on data from the official Fantasy Premier League (FPL) API.
+It showcases how to integrate Python for data ingestion, ClickHouse as a columnar data warehouse, and dbt for data transformation, all containerized with Docker and Docker Compose.

-The focus of the project is on clean architecture, reproducibility, and realistic data engineering patterns.
+The focus of the project is on clean architecture, reproducibility, and demonstrating core data engineering patterns in a containerized environment.

 ## Tech Stack

 - **Data Ingestion**: Python
 - **Data Warehouse**: ClickHouse
 - **Data Transformation**: dbt (Data Build Tool)
-- **Orchestration & Environment**: Docker & Docker Compose (Airflow to come)
+- **Orchestration & Environment**: Docker, Docker Compose, and Make

 ## Project Structure